vk-cs-foundations-fall-25/shared-notes/notes/theory/tm-slides.md

 ✓ TMs add tape read/write and bidirectional movement to DFAs
 ✓ TMs can recognize non-regular languages like $0^n1^n$
 ✓ TMs can be implemented in Java using two stacks for the tape
-✓ Universal TMs can simulate any TM (programs as data!)
-✓ All TM variants are equivalent in computational power
 ✓ TMs are the theoretical model for all computation

 ---